Long-term Field Measurements Project

-The water board will conduct long-term measurements of the effect of water levels, waves, and wind in the Wadden Sea and the Eems-Dollard area.
+The water authority will conduct long-term measurements of the effect of water levels, waves, and wind in the Wadden Sea and the Eems-Dollard area.

-We design dikes based on mathematical models that include assumptionsabout future waves, wind, and water levels.
+We design dykes based on mathematical models that include assumptions about future waves, wind, and water levels.
 Due to the uncertainties involved, we apply considerable safety margins.

 - But how realistic are these assumptions?